-This seamless double-sided scrubby is made to be your new go-to scrubby pattern for an eco-friendly option for your home!
+This seamless double-sided scrubby crochet pattern is made to be your new go-to scrubby pattern for an eco-friendly addition to your home!

 It's no secret that I absolutely love making things for my kitchen - from potholders to coasters and dishcloths, I've made a ton.
 Nothing quite beats a 2-in-1 that packs a punch though!

 This 7-page Ad-Free PDF includes the instructions for crocheting the Seamless Scrubby.
 This dish scrubby is sure to be your new favorite!
 With a seamless construction featuring a smooth and textured side, there’s nothing this scrubby can’t clean.
 Use the smooth side to clean delicate dishes and the rough side to get the tough oil and grime clean from your pots, pans, and bakeware!

 Looking for the free version?
 Keep scrolling!

 I started making these scrubbies because I needed something that would work great with cleaning off my cast iron and stainless steel pans but also that would work well enough to clean my more delicate dishes.

 And the best part?
 It's seamless!
 No sewing required!
 Using two different types of yarn in a continuous round, we use increase and decrease stitches to make the perfect scrubby for your home.

 Seamless Scrubby Crochet Pattern Notes